Jeu de temps / Times Play 2024 (JTTP 2024)

 Submission Criteria and Rules

-The deadline for online submissions is May 31.
+The extended deadline for online submissions is June 28.

 The Submission Process